Pregame Warm-up for Goalkeepers

-When the pregame warm-up is underway, the keepers will perform an end line to the top of the box dynamic jog.
+When the actual pregame gets underway, the keepers will perform an end line to the top of the box dynamic jog.
 Jogging back and forth while performing a variety of dynamic stretches is what this entails.
 One keeper is in charge, while the other keepers follow suit to do the same dynamic warm-up.

 They choose their patterns as they go through the cones (4 cones in a row for quick feet and acceleration forward) before ending with a ball delivered firmly to their hands (no diving at this time).
 The initial sequence through the cones is going straight ahead.
-The second sequence through the cones is completed laterally, with a turnaround at the end to receive a low ball service during this second sequence.
+The second sequence through the cones is completed laterally, with a turnaround at the end to receive a low ball service during.
 Between sequences, keepers take a few moments for a static stretch.
-At this stage, their feet are warm, and their hands have been engaged.
+At this stage in the warm-up, their feet are warm, and their hands have been engaged.

-The following two warm-up exercises focus, particularly on hand/eye warm-ups.
+The following two warm-up exercises focus on hand/eye warm-ups.
 I refer to them as the 10's and 5's.
 The first activity is the 10's.
-The working keeper sits on the ground facing the server, who has a ball at her feet, approximately 2 yards in front of her.
-The ball is firmly struck to the left side of the goalkeeper, where she lays out to receive the ball into her hands.
+The working keeper sits on the ground facing the server, who has a ball at her feet, approximately 2 yards in front of the keeper.
+The ball is firmly struck to the left side of the goalkeeper, where they lay out to receive the ball into their hands.
 The ball is immediately rolled back to the server, and the keeper slightly sits up until the next ball is played.
 This activity is done at speed, emphasizing the server's accuracy and the working keeper's hand placement and technique.
 Ten balls will be given to the left side before ten balls are sent to the right side.

 The service a goalkeeper receives is only as good as the technique from the server.
 So take pride in offering high-quality service every time you're preparing a keeper for a match.
 After five balls are served to the keeper's hands, the successive five balls are sent to his right flank, where he must perform a collapse dive/save.
 The keeper rolls the ball back to the server and gets up quickly to prepare for the second shot on that side, which takes place very quickly off of his back.
 It's a quick movement, a shot, a recovery, and a rollback.
 The final ball in this sequence is to be sent high over the goalkeeper's head for him to jump up and punch back downfield.